99-year-old Calistogan shares her secrets about aging gracefully

 When they were first together, Jess studied to be a teacher like Dooley.
 He completed two years of college when the military drafted him in the Army’s Field Artillery, where he fought in France on D-Day, Belgium and Germany.
 She looked at me inquisitively.
 “Do you know about D-Day?”

 Once the war was over, Jess returned home.
 They moved around for a few years — Susanville, Sebastopol, Santa Rosa.
-They had three more children: Nancy, Bobby and Donnie.
+They had four more children: Nancy, Bobby, Donnie and Janice.

 In Ukiah, Jess received an emergency credential to teach at a one-teacher school with Dooley.
 They put a divider in the middle of the classroom so she could teach grades one through three and he could teach grades four through eight.
 After the winter, they moved to Monticello and taught there before the town was razed to create Lake Berryessa.
 The government moved the whole town out and they finally landed in Calistoga in 1956.